 Tommy Gonzalez was appointed City Manager of El Paso, Texas, in June 2014.
 As City Manager, Mr. Gonzalez leads the 21st largest city in the United States.
 Mr. Gonzalez is a results-oriented, strategic leader with approximately three decades of management experience in the public sector; and some experience in the private sector.
 Currently, he oversees a budget of approximately $1 billion in operations and $1 billion in capital expenditures; while leading more than 6,000 employees.

-In 2019 and again in 2020, Mr. Gonzalez led his team in making national history, as the City of El Paso became the largest municipality to earn the Texas Award for Performance Excellence from the Texas Quality Foundation for two consecutive years.
-The City also won the All-America City (AAC) Award in 2018 and 2020, and was named an AAC finalist in 2019.
-Under Mr. Gonzalez’s leadership, the City of El Paso achieved $113 million in cost savings.
-He has revamped the City’s budgeting process by reducing cycle time from four months to a one-day budget session.
-He did this by having year round discussions on the budget during each council meeting, better informing the public and the city council on important budget matters in real time.
+In 2019 and again in 2020, Mr. Gonzalez led his team in making national history, as the City of El Paso became the largest municipality to earn the Texas Award for Performance Excellence from the Quality Texas Foundation for two consecutive years.
+The City also won the All-America City (AAC) Award in 2018 and 2020, and 2021; and was named an AAC finalist four years in a row.
+Under Mr. Gonzalez's leadership, the City of El Paso achieved $227 million in cost savings.
+He has revamped the City's budgeting process by reducing cycle time from four months to a one-day budget session.
+He did this by having year-round discussions on the budget during each council meeting, better informing the public and the city council on important budget matters in real-time.

-Mr. Gonzalez has further strengthened El Paso’s financial stability by eliminating a $7.8 million deficit, doubling the fund balance by increasing it by more than $41.6 million, and assembling a team to achieve zero audit findings four consecutive years.
-In 2014, the city had 21 audit findings and a $7.8 million deficit, a significant turnaround of the city’s financial condition.
-Aside from this financial turnaround, under Mr. Gonzalez’s tenure, the City now provides year-end reporting to the City Council, has had six consecutive years of General Fund surplus; all leading to maintaining the city’s double AA financial rating.
+Mr. Gonzalez has further strengthened El Paso's financial stability by eliminating a $7.8 million deficit, tripling the fund balance by increasing it by more than $73 million and assembling a team to achieve zero audit findings for six consecutive years.
+Aside from this financial turnaround, under Mr. Gonzalez's tenure, the City now provides year-end reporting to the City Council and has had seven consecutive years of General Fund surplus: all leading to maintaining the city's double AA financial rating.

 Mr. Gonzalez is also working with community partners by sharing best practices, the Baldrige-based framework, and public engagement strategies with local school districts, the county hospital, a private hospital, county administration, the housing authority, and other nonprofit groups through the Communities of Excellence framework.
 The Communities of Excellence program is designed to serve multiple organizations by improving El Paso's quality of life, healthcare, and education.
 During fiscal year 2019, approximately 400 students were trained on the City's budget resulting in a final presentation by 10 students to the City Council on the City's $1 billion budget.
 This program is again being launched across all school districts in El Paso.

-In March 2019, Mr. Gonzalez was asked to serve a second term as chair of the Quality Texas Foundation Board of Directors.
+In an unprecedented and history-making move, in June 2021, Mr. Gonzalez was asked to serve a third term as chair of the Quality Texas Foundation Board of Directors.
 In April 2019, Texas Gov. Greg Abbott reappointed Mr. Gonzalez to the Risk Management Board for a term expiring in February 2023.
 He also serves as a member of the Governing Texas Advisory Board, U.S. Global Leadership Texas Advisory Board, Association of the United States Army, and the 2026 Communities of Excellence National Board.